websocket-client/websocket-client/README.rst

 How about Python 3
 ===========================

-Now, we support python 3 on  single source code from version 0.14.0.
+Now, we support Python 3 on single source code from version 0.14.0.
 Thanks, @battlemidget and @ralphbean.

 HTTP Proxy
 =============